 - Undertake qualifications and part-qualifications registration on the National Qualification Framework.

-- The body also gives recognition to professional organizations as well as the registration of other professional designations.
+- It gives recognition to professional organizations including the registration of other professional designations.

-- SAQA initiates research and cooperates with its international counterparts for such purposes as at when due.
+- The body initiates research and in the same manner, cooperates with its international counterparts.

-- They also maintain and preserve the National Learners Records Database.
+- The qualification agency maintains and preserves the National Learners Records Database.

-- SAQA evaluates foreign qualifications.
-It also advises relevant bodies about such international qualifications.
+- SAQA evaluates foreign qualifications, including advising relevant bodies about such international qualifications.

-- It also provides information for the public about the National Qualifications Framework.
+- It provides information for the public about the National Qualifications Framework.

 Why SAQA Evaluates Documents